The Ultimate Dog Conditioner Guide: Shine, Soften, Protect

 Natural Options: Aloe Vera, Oatmeal, Coconut Oil

 If you ever run out of dog conditioner, there are a few natural stand-ins.
-Aloe vera mixed with water can soothe dry skin and add light hydration.
-Oatmeal rinses calm itchiness and leave the coat softer.
-Coconut oil, when diluted and used sparingly, can add shine and help with dryness.
-These can work in a pinch, but moderation is key.
-Too much coconut oil, for example, can leave the coat greasy and attract dirt.
+When you mix aloe vera with water, it can soothe dry skin and add a light layer of moisture.
+A rinse with oatmeal will stop itching and make the hair softer.
+If you dilute coconut oil and use it lightly, it can help dry hair and make it shine.
+These can help in a pinch, but don’t eat too many.
+For instance, if you use too much coconut oil, the coat can get greasy and pick up dirt.

 DIY Can Help, but It’s Not Perfect